Respond to the Offer

-If you have received an offer of admission on the condition that you will provide additional document(s) to Rackham, you must submit one official final transcript/academic record from the institution where you have earned or will earn a bachelor’s degree.
+Admitted students must submit one official final transcript/academic record from the institution where you have earned or will earn a bachelor’s degree.
 Students who received their degree from an institution outside of the United States should review Required Academic Credentials from Non-U.S. Institutions for transcript/academic record requirements by country or region.
-Refer to your admissions email to see if you need to send an official final transcript/academic record.

 The official final transcript/academic record must reach us by the end of your first term.
 Failure to provide it will prevent progress in your degree program until it has been received by Rackham Admissions.
 Academic action may include: a revocation of your admission, delay in reaching candidacy, or delay in the approval for graduation.

 To view if we have already received your official final transcript/academic record and posted the degree, you will need to accept the offer of admission and create your Wolverine Access Student Business account.
 In Wolverine Access, select the U-M Transcript link and scroll down to “Academic Previous Experience” section at the end of the U-M transcript.
 You should see the school name and address, degree name (B.A., B.S., D.D.S., etc.) and the conferral date of the degree.
 If you do not see the degree name and degree date, contact firstname.lastname@example.org for assistance.

 Graduate programs may grant deferred admission for up to one year following the original term of application.
 Send your deferral request to the graduate program.
 You must include the reason for deferral in your request.
 Decisions to approve deferral requests are made carefully, and not all requests may be approved.